 - Take Action

-First of all, you need to be proactive when building your list.
-There should be action steps in place that you take every day—although they can be fully automated.
+First of all, you need to be proactive when list-building.
+There should be action steps in place that you take every day-although they can be fully automated.
 Aim to tackle at least one action step per day to start and as it becomes more of a habit, add two action steps to your day.
 You won’t move toward your goals if you’re standing still waiting for things to happen.
 The same goes whether you have an already established business, or you are building one from scratch.
 Starting a business can feel daunting if you don’t break down the tasks into lists, and tackle them one-by-one.

 - Host a Webinar or Master Class